Tanzania offers fantastic all round game viewing, including the wonderful big cats (lion, leopard and cheetah).

 Whilst rhino are found in a few areas, including a couple of different areas in the Serengeti, the easiest place to see them is in the Ngorongoro Crater, where there is a good population of black rhino.

 The rare African wild dog can be seen in small numbers throughout much of the country, but sightings are not common.
-In recent years, dog sightings in the Selous have become more regular and there are several packs thriving in the reserve.
+In recent years, dog sightings in the Nyerere have become more regular and there are several packs thriving in the reserve.
 The packs travel huge distances which makes sightings difficult to predict.

 The best ‘wild’ chimpanzee viewing in Africa can be enjoyed in western Tanzania where the forested mountains of Gombe Stream and Mahale Mountains national parks tumble down to the shores of Lake Tanganyika.
 In addition to chimpanzee viewing, other primates include red-tailed monkey, red colobus, black and white colobus and blue monkey.